Effective dynamics of microorganisms that interact with their own trail

-In this letter, we discuss the effects the trail-mediated self-interaction has on the dynamics of a simple but generic microscopic model of a microorganism.
+In this Letter, we discuss a simple but generic model of a microorganism experiencing trail-mediated interactions.
+Focusing on a persistent EPS trail with vanishing diffusivity but taking its finite width explicitly into account, we focus on the immediate self-interaction that previously had to be excluded \textit{a priori} by an \textit{ad hoc} refractory period \cite{tenhagen+vanteffelen11,taktikos+zaburdaev12}.
+While previous work has mostly considered a concentration dependent speed \cite{tsori+degennes04,grima05,sengupta+vanteeffelen09}, a coupling to the orientation arises naturally \cite{taktikos+zaburdaev11,saha+golestanian14,Note2}.
 We find that the self-trail interaction modifies the translational and orientational motion of the microorganisms and renormalize the corresponding diffusion coefficients, at the longest time scale (see Fig.~\ref{fig:intro}).
-We argue that the time to reach this asymptotic behaviour could be much longer than the cutoffs set by experimental observation or bacteria life times.

-\paragraph{Microscopic Model.---} We consider a single particle whose state at time $t$ is defined by its position $\vec r(t)$ and orientation $\uvec n(t) = (\cos\varphi, \sin\varphi)$.
+\paragraph*{Microscopic Model.---} We consider a single particle of width $2R$ whose state at time $t$ is defined by its position $\vec r(t)$ and orientation $\uvec n(t) = (\cos\varphi, \sin\varphi)$.
 We model the dynamics by prescribing a fixed characteristic speed, $v_0$, for the particle, namely

 The effective turning rate $\Omega = k\chi\tau/\pi R^3$ increases for more intense trails (larger $k$) and for more sensitive organisms (larger $\chi$).
 The delay $\tau$ reflects the memory imparted by the trail.
 The closed set of equations (\ref{eq:1},\ref{eq:3},\ref{eq:4}) constitute our effective dynamical description of the system.
-We expect that the self-interaction which favors the microorganism perpendicular to its trail is detrimental to orientational persistence.